SkycoinProject/skywire/README.md

 `Tip: the node is instructed to connect to a prespecified manager IP automatically, if you use a non default IP set you must check the file "/etc/default/skywire" and change the MANAGER_IP variable on each PC of your setup.`

-This two files are the default start script for skywire services, take a peek on them to know more if yu are interested.
+This two files are the default start script for Skywire services, take a peek on them to know more if yu are interested.

 #### Stop Skywire Manager and Node.